Authentik

 NETBIRD_IDP_MGMT_EXTRA_PASSWORD="<SERVICE_ACCOUNT_PASSWORD>"

-# needs disabling due to issue with IdP.
-Learn more [here](https://github.com/netbirdio/netbird/issues/3654)
+# Needs disabling due to issue with IdP.
+Learn more: https://github.com/netbirdio/netbird/issues/3654

 NETBIRD_AUTH_PKCE_DISABLE_PROMPT_LOGIN=true

 You've configured all required resources in Authentik.
-You can now continue with the NetBird Self-hosting Guide.
+Continue with the NetBird Self-hosting Guide.